JohnLCaron/rlauxe/README.md

 In both cases we use the average assorter value in a pool as the assort value of the (missing) CVR.
 When a ballot has been chosen for hand audit:

-1. If it has a CVR, use the standard CLCA over-statement assorter.
+1. If it has a CVR, use the standard CLCA overstatement assorter.
 2. If it has no CVR, use the overstatement-net-equivalent (ONE) CVR from the pool that it belongs to.

 Thus, all cards must either have a CVR or be contained in a pool.